 “If I didn’t define myself for myself, I would be crunched into other people’s fantasies for me and eaten alive.” – Audrey Lourde

 We’re given identity markers from the start.
-At the time of our birth, our sex and race is declared.
+At the time of our birth, our sex is assigned and race is declared.
 If the nurses thought well of your mother and father, then you are deemed to come from a good home.
 In school, you’re given more labels, and depending on the biases of the teachers and administration team, those labels either lift you up or begin the dehumanization process of “othering”.

 This is why when I first heard about Minority Mental Health month, I didn’t question the need for it.
-I didn’t have to look for stats to prove its relevance.
+I didn’t have to look for stats to prove its necessity or relevance.
 I understood the value of promoting care and healing for the “minority”.
 I understood the necessary work we’d have to do in order to deprogram all the lies, all the biases, all the projections of fear and hatred brought down upon us and regurgitated back amongst each other.
 And in the process of rewriting the negative messages playing on repeat in our individual and collective minds is a call to search for subjective truth and meaning in our lives.